piyueh/geoclaw-azure-launcher/notebooks/pipeline_example/project_setting_instruction.md

     Note for hydrological data, the files should be raster files in Esri ASCII format, not the shapefile format.
 Also, the solver accepts multiple hydrological files, so users must use a list, rather than a single string.
+    If a relative path is provided, then it will be relative to the folder that has the YAML file.

 8. **use topo res as grid res**: a boolean